Exercise mimetic

 The majority of the effect of exercise in reducing cardiovascular and all-cause mortality cannot be explained via improvements in quantifiable risk factors, such as blood cholesterol.
 This further increases the challenge of developing an effective exercise mimetic.
 Moreover, even if a broad spectrum exercise mimetic were invented, it is not necessarily the case that its public health effects would be superior to interventions to increase exercise in the population.

+Exogenous administration of cardiotrophin-1 (CT-1) in rodents has been found to mimic the beneficial effects of exercise on the heart in a rodent model of severe right-sided heart failure.
+CT-1 is under formal development for the treatment of reperfusion injury.
+It is or was also under development for treatment of acute kidney injury, diabetes mellitus, ischemia, liver failure, and obesity, but no recent development for these indications has been reported.

+Lac-Phe and its synthetic alternative ENV-308 are exercise mimetics.